hapi-server/data-specification/README.md

 **Response**

 The response is in JSON format [3] and provides metadata about one dataset.
-The focus is a list of parameters in the dataset, although there are several required and many optional descriptive keywords that can be included.
-Custom, user-defined keywords may also be present, but they must conform to the name specifications described in the section about.
+The main job of this metadata is to list and describe the parameters in the dataset.
+There are several required and many optional descriptive keywords that can be included.
+Custom, user-defined keywords may also be present, but they must begin with the prefix `x_`.

-The first parameter in the data must be a time column (type of "isotime") and this must be the independent variable for the dataset.
+NOTE: The first parameter in the data must be a time column (type of `isotime` -- see the table below describing the Parameter items and their allowed types).
+The time column must be the independent variable for the dataset.

 **Info**